vt-elixir/ja_resource/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+If [available in Hex](https://hex.pm/docs/publish), the package can be installed by:

-  1. Add ja_resource to your list of dependencies in `mix.exs`:
+  1. Adding ja_resource to your list of dependencies in `mix.exs`:

         def deps do
           [{:ja_resource, "~> 0.0.1"}]
         end

-  2. Ensure ja_resource is started before your application:
+  2. Ensuring ja_resource is started before your application:

         def application do
           [applications: [:ja_resource]]
         end

-While not required, it is suggested to direct JaResource what repo to use in
+While not required, it is suggested to direct JaResource to what repo to use in
 controllers:

     config :ja_resource,